caioaao/hse-aml-final-project/README.md

 We define an experiment as a feature-set + an algorithm + tuned hyperparameters.
 Their evaluation are the validation score and the public LB score (also our generalization score).
 Since our amount of submissions is limited I didn't send every result to the competition and used my validation score to choose the ones I submitted.

-All hyperparameters were tuned using optuna, and all validation was made by the same script.
+All HPO were done using [optuna](https://optuna.readthedocs.io/en/stable/), and all validation was made by the same script.

 | ID | Algorithm | Feature set | Validation Score | Public LB score |
 | -- | -- | -- | -- | -- |